AJosephsen/supreme-mission/SupremeStamp/README.md

-This is for trying out deploying stuff to azure
+# SupremeStamp

+This folder contains Bicep templates and deployment scripts for Azure.